Your Global Trade Knowledgebase

 succeed in Global Trade.

-Home » Contracts, Orders & International Payments » Types of International Payment terms for Import Export Shipments.
+Home » Contracts, Orders & International Payments » Types of International Payment for Import and Export Shipments

-Types of International Payment terms for Import Export Shipments.
+Types of International Payment for Import and Export Shipments

 Importers and Exporters agreeing on payment terms for trade.

 Importers and exporters involved in global trade connect to negotiate and agree on the terms for goods to be sold.
-Buyers and sellers will agree to all product details, pricing, Incoterms®, method of shipment, delivery details and the agreed payment terms and payment methods.
+Buyers and sellers will agree to all product details, pricing, Incoterms®, method of shipment, delivery details, and the agreed payment terms and methods, including the specific details of payment in international trade.
 These details will be represented in Purchase Orders, Proforma Invoices and Sales Contracts that are countersigned by both parties.

 There is considerable risk involved in global trade, at some point the exporter will have to decide at what point they require full payment of goods.
 Some payment terms will be more favorable to the exporter or to the importer, it’s up to the 2 parties to negotiate and agree on these critical trade terms.
 If there has been a good trading history between the buyer and seller and a high level of trust has been built up over time, then the seller may agree to a payment term that is more favorable to the importer.